ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/start/installation/running-in-docker-container.markdown

 * Permit the `ravendb` user to access the image directory.
   The default **UID** (User ID) and **GID** (Group ID) used by `ravendb` are **999**.
-  Set the data folder permissions to these values (or any other values you give `ravendb`).
+  Set the data directory permissions to these values (or any other values you give `ravendb`).
   `chown -R 999:999 $TARGET_DATA_DIR`